0xpluto/simple-vault/README.md

 ## Security Considerations

 * Contract owner should submit the releaseRewards transaction to a private bundle to prevent sandwiching this transaction and collecting majority of rewards for given time period.
 For example, there is 10 total eth in a time period lock up.
 The owner submits the tx to release rewards.
 Searcher front runs this with a majority allocation deposit of eth.
 After the rewards released they claim their rewards and other users unknowningly get very little rewards.
+(To fix this, weight rewards by time in vault and size of deposit)